Nelson Mandela Bay Metropolitan Municipality: Government

 The municipal council consists of one hundred and twenty members elected by mixed-member proportional representation.
 Sixty councillors are elected by first-past-the-post voting in sixty wards, while the remaining sixty are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the local government election of 1 November 2021, no party obtained a majority on the council again.
 The African National Congress managed to form a minority coalition government to govern the municipality.
 Former councillor and businesswoman Eugene Johnson of the ANC was elected mayor on 22 November 2021, in a coalition consisting of the parties: GOOD, AIM, UDM, DOP, Northern Alliance, Patriotic Alliance and the PAC.
 She won against the DA's mayoral candidate, Nqaba Bhanga, by 1 vote, as a DA councillor was absent.

 During a council meeting on 21 September 2022, Johnson was removed as mayor through a vote of no confidence and succeeded by the DA's Retief Odendaal.
 Odendaal was, in return, removed as mayor in a vote of no confidence and replaced with council speaker Gary van Niekerk on 26 May 2023.
+Babalwa Lobishe was then elected mayor on 31 October 2024.

 The following table shows the results of the 2021 municipal election.